Prescott, Arizona: “Everybody’s Hometown”

 Charming Downtown Prescott

-Downtown you will find the historic Yavapai County Courthouse as an attractive centerpiece.
-This gorgeous building changes throughout the season, with the highlight being a spectacular Christmas light display.
+Downtown, the historic Yavapai County Courthouse stands out as an attractive centerpiece.
+The courthouse looks especially beautiful in December with a fabulous Christmas light display.

-Another highlight found downtown is Whiskey Row, named as so for its’ lineup of historic, western style saloons (once home to over 40).
-An abundance of local shops and restaurants line the streets of downtown Prescott; you could easily spend a few hours just strolling around.
+Also of historic interest is Whiskey Row, named as so for its’ lineup of historic, western style saloons (once home to over 40).
+An abundance of local shops and restaurants line the streets of downtown Prescott.
+You could easily spend a few hours just strolling around.
 You will find many cowboy and country western themed shops.
-Prescott is known for its’ laid-back cowboy culture; it is not unusual to see many residents dressed in full cowboy attire.
+Prescott is known for its’ laid-back cowboy culture.
+In fact, it is not unusual to see many residents dressed in full cowboy attire!
 Anyone who loves the Old West vibe should appreciate the culture of Prescott.

 Must-do’s while visiting Prescott